BlackGlory/extra-utils/README.md

 # types

-Common types and type guards without magic
+Type guards for JavaScript and Typescript.

 ## Install